4DGenome/conseq/README.md

 ### Raw data

 ```
-tree data/*/raw
+tree -C -L 2 data/*/raw
+# -C colors directories and files differently
+# -L 2 only shows 2 levels of the tree for clarity
 ```
 As it can be seen from the output of the command above, FASTQ files (`*fastq.gz`) with the raw sequencing reads are named with the SAMPLE_ID and grouped by the run in which they were generated.
 Sequencing run directories contain not only the FASTQ files but also [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) reports informing about the quality of the raw reads.

 ### Processed data

 ```
-tree data/*/samples
+tree -C -L 2 data/*/samples
+# -C colors directories and files differently
+# -L 2 only shows 2 levels of the tree for clarity
 ```

 ### Analysis results

 ```
-tree projects
+tree -C projects
 ```
+The command above shows 2 analyses assigned to the `jquilez` user/project:
+- `2017-04-07_analyses_manuscript`: analyses performed for some statistics and figures presented in the manuscript
+- `2017-05-09_run_core_analysis_pipelines`: run [RNA-seq](https://github.com/4DGenome/conseq/tree/master/scripts/pipelines/rnaseq-16.06) and [ChIP-seq](https://github.com/4DGenome/conseq/tree/master/scripts/pipelines/chipseq-16.04) pipelines on some of the samples of the Didactic dataset

-The command above shows the analysis performed for this paper, which is assigned to the `jquilez` project.
-The name of the analysis directory (`2017-04-07_analyses_manuscript`) starts with a timestamp plus a descriptive tag, so that additional analyses are naturally sorted chronologically.
+In both cases, the name of the analysis directory (e.g. `2017-04-07_analyses_manuscript`) starts with a timestamp plus a descriptive tag, so that additional analyses are naturally sorted chronologically.
 The analysis directory includes well-defined subdirectories where the output of the analysis is saved (`data`, `figures`, `scripts`, and `tables`).
-The analysis is thoroughly documented in the [Jupyter](http://jupyter.org/) notebook `2017-04-07_analyses_manuscript.ipynb`.
+The analysis is thoroughly documented in [Jupyter Notebook](http://jupyter.org/) (`*.ipynb`) or [Markdown](https://daringfireball.net/projects/markdown/) (`*.md`) files.

 <br>